-In the previous section we identified three domains of meaning.
-Ultimate meaning of life which we may never be able to grasp, the ultimate meaning of our individual lives which we are able get a better understanding of, and the unique meaning of the moment which is a crucial starting point on this road of discovery.
+In the previous section, we identified three domains of meaning.
+The ultimate meaning of life which we may never be able to grasp, the ultimate meaning of our individual lives which we are able to get a better understanding of, and the unique meaning of the moment which is a crucial starting point on this road of discovery.
 Logotherapy tells us that deep within each of us – in our spiritual dimension, is a voice that can guide us towards better awareness of the many areas of meaning within our life.
 Yet, to be able to connect to this voice, we need to put away the masks we were told to wear.
 We need to connect with our authentic self and rediscover our true identity.
 From childhood were told many things.
 We were told what to believe, what we are supposed to do, what we are and how to behave.
 Whereas some of this is very useful and necessary, it is a conditioning process within which we sometimes loose a very important sense of self.
 To know who we really are may be tricky to discover.
 And once we have a firm grip, the task is to get over ourselves and transcend into something better.

-To start the process of discovering a strong sense of individualism, we need to become aware of not only our own uniqueness, but also our uniqueness in this very moment.
+To start the process of discovering a strong sense of individualism, we need to become aware of not only our own uniqueness but also our uniqueness in this very moment.
 This moment of you, in this life, reading this page – our singularity.
 Not only are we absolutely unique, we are forever standing at an absolute unique moment of our life.
 Never to be repeated and impossible to predict.
 Logotherapy suggests there are ten aspects, which make us uniquely human:

-- Every person is an individual with a unique body, mind and consciousness.
+- Every person is an individual with a unique body, mind, and consciousness.
 Each of us has certain physical strengths and limitations.
 We have emotions, thoughts and a mental conditioning that shape our individual lives.
 Some of this are conditioned and can be re-conditioned.
 Most importantly we have a spirit or consciousness that are and enabling us in our search for our authentic self.